-In the event that your dog gets away from you on your trip, you can increase the chances of recovery by making sure he can be properly identified:
+In the event that your dog gets lost on your trip, you can increase the chances of recovery by making sure they can be properly identified.

-- Make sure your dog has a sturdy leash and collar.
+- Make sure you have a sturdy dog leash and dog collar.
 The collar should have identification tags with the dog’s name, your name, and your home phone number, as well as proof of rabies shots.
 If you plan on being away for more than a few days, consider purchasing a second identification tag giving the location and phone number of your vacation spot.

-- Consider a permanent form of identification, such as a microchip (see AKC Reunite).
+- Get your dog a permanent form of identification, such as a microchip AKC Reunite.

-- Bring a recent picture of your dog along with you, as well as a copy of his health records listing all of his recent vaccinations.
+- Bring a recent picture of your dog along with you, as well as a copy of their health records listing all of his recent vaccinations.

 - Get your dog used to the car by letting them sit in it with you without leaving the driveway, and then going for short rides.

 - Avoid carsickness by letting your dog travel on an empty stomach.
-However, make sure he has plenty of water at all times.
+However, make sure they have plenty of water at all times.

 - Consider a dog seat belt or dog car seat to keep your dog safe.

-- Do not let your dog ride with his head sticking out of an open window.
+- Do not let your dog ride with their head sticking out of an open window.
 This can lead to eye injuries.

 - Never let your dog ride in the back of an open truck.
 This is extremely dangerous and can lead to severe injuries or death.